statchamber/sillywriter/README.md

 simple chapter-based story writing app with AI compatibility

+made to be easy to use, while all the complicated stuff happens behind the scenes

 > [!WARNING]
 > story data is stored in the browser's local storage, so it's not persistent and will be lost when local storage is cleared